TakeruNak/TakeruNak.github.io/_news/en-us/announcement_1.md

 related_posts: false
 ---

-7th Psi-K conference was hold at the Conference vennue of EPFL, Lausanne, Switzerland from 25th to 28th August 2025.
+I gave a poster presentation at 7th Psi-K conference@EPFL (from 25th to 28th August 2025).